List of FIFA World Cup hat-tricks

 The FIFA World Cup is an international association football competition established in 1930.
 It is contested by the men's national teams of the members of the FIFA, the sport's global governing body.
 The tournament has taken place organised every four years, except in 1942 and 1946, when the competition was cancelled due to World War II.
 A hat-trick occurs when a player scores three or more goals in a single match and it is considered an achievement, especially while playing at the largest international football tournament in the world.
 Across the over 800 matches at the 22 tournaments of the FIFA World Cup, 54 hat-tricks have been scored.
 The first hat-trick was scored by Bert Patenaude of the United States, playing against Paraguay in 1930; the most recent was by Kylian Mbappé of France, playing against Argentina on 18 December 2022.
 The only World Cup not to have at least one hat-trick scored was the 2006 FIFA World Cup in Germany.
 The record number of hat-tricks in a single World Cup tournament is eight, during the 1954 FIFA World Cup in Switzerland.

+Only four players have scored more than one hat-trick at the FIFA World Cup: Sándor Kocsis (two in 1954), Just Fontaine (two in 1958), Gerd Müller (two in 1970) and Gabriel Batistuta (1994 and 1998) — the latter being the only player in history to score hat-tricks at two World Cups.
 19 players have scored a hat-trick in the knockout stage of the FIFA World Cup.
 Two were playing in their first ever World Cup match, Edmund Conen and Angelo Schiavio, both in 1934, a tournament without a group stage.
-Geoff Hurst (1966) & Kylian Mbappé (2022) are the only players to have scored a hat-trick in the final.
+Geoff Hurst (1966) and Kylian Mbappé (2022), who also scored 2 penalties, are the only players to have scored a hat-trick in the final.
 Two players have scored a hat-trick in the second group stage of the World Cup, Paolo Rossi and Zbigniew Boniek, both in 1982.